ArsThaumaturgis/TabbedFrame/README.md

 # TabbedFrame
-A Panda3D DirectGUI-based multi-page frame, with tab-buttons at its top by which to select pages.
+A multi-page frame for Panda3D's "DirectGUI", with tab-buttons at its top by which to select pages.